zakisaati/blueberry_blackberry_microbiomes/README.md

 # Microbiome specificity and fluxes between two distant plant taxa in Iberian forests

-This repository contains raw data and visualization files related with the data contained in the article "Microbiome specificity and fluxes between two distant plant taxa in Iberian forests" (Saati-Santamaría et al., under review).
+This repository contains raw data and visualization files related with the data contained in the article "Microbiome specificity and fluxes between two distant plant taxa in Iberian forests" (Saati-Santamaría et al.,2023.
+Environmental Microbiome, Accepted).

 <p align="center">